$S^1$-equivariant Rabinowitz-Floer homology: Introduction

 \m We shall prove this result by a leafwise intersection argument, following~\cite{AlbFra10}.
 A more algebraic proof of Theorem~A was given in~\cite{BouOan12} in the framework of symplectic homology, and their proof should also apply to Rabinowitz--Floer homology, cf.~Section~\ref{s:other}.

-\b This note is organized as follows.
+\b The main body of this note is organized as follows.
 In Section~\ref{s2} we recall the construction of non-equivariant Rabinowitz--Floer homology $\RFH(\Sigma,M)$, and in Section~\ref{s3} we construct $S^1$-equivariant Rabinowitz--Floer homology $\RFH^{S^1}(\Sigma,M)$.
-The core of this note is Section~\ref{s:proofThA} in which we prove Theorem~A. In Section~\ref{s:invariance} we give an alternative and somewhat easier approach to the invariance of $\RFH^{S^1}(\Sigma,M)$.
-In Section~\ref{s:other} we briefly discuss different constructions of $\RFH^{S^1}(\Sigma,M)$ and its vanishing for displaceable hypersurfaces.
+The core of this part is Section~\ref{s:proofThA} in which we prove Theorem~A. In Section~\ref{s:invariance} we give an alternative and somewhat easier approach to the invariance of~$\RFH^{S^1}(\Sigma,M)$.
+In Section~\ref{s:other} we briefly discuss other approaches to proving $\RFH^{S^1}(\Sigma,M)=0$ for displaceable hypersurfaces.

-\m \ni {\bf Acknowledgments.} The present work is part of the author's activities within CAST, a Research Network Program of the European Science Foundation.